-Upon graduation, an increasing number of students go on to complete a professional designation such as the Chartered Financial Analyst (CFA) or Certified Financial Planner (CFP) or one of the many financial training programs offered by the Canadian Securities Institute.
+Upon graduation, an increasing number of students go on to complete a professional designations such as the Chartered Financial Analyst (CFA), Certified Financial Planner (CFP), or one of the many financial training programs offered by the Canadian Securities Institute.

-FNCE 4180, International Financial Management (3) (TRU on-campus course) or Nipissing University's ECON 3127, International Financial Management (3)
+One of FNCE 4180, International Financial Management (3) (TRU on-campus) or ECON 3127, International Financial Management (3) (Nipissing University)

-This concentration is designed for students who do not want to specialize in a specific area of business but would like to take an array of courses instead to receive greater breadth in their management education or who want to focus on a specialized field of their own choosing.
+This concentration is designed for you if you do not want to specialize in a specific area of business but would like to take an array of courses instead to receive greater breadth in your management education or if you want to focus on a specialized field of your own choosing.
 Many positions in business require the varied skills that a generalist can offer.

+This concentration prepares you to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.
 Human resources management professionals are the employee relations specialists who manage employee planning, recruitment, selection, compensation, training and development, health and safety and evaluation.
-They are also active in labour relations, taking the lead in union contract negotiations, grievance handling, including mediation and arbitration, and all other employee-related matters such as wrongful dismissal, personal harassment and privacy.
-This concentration prepares students to pursue the Certified Human Resource Professional (CHRP) designation, which is increasingly becoming a requirement for advancement in the field.
+They are also active in labour relations, taking the lead in union contract negotiations, grievance handling, including mediation and arbitration, and all other employee-related matters, such as wrongful dismissal, personal harassment and privacy.

 This concentration focuses on development of the knowledge and skills necessary to be an effective leader in today's dynamic work environment.